Mercy for Animals:

 So how do our teachings compare with the treatment of farm animals in modern agriculture.

 How does their treatment relate to the Jewish mandate not to cause pain to any animal?

 How does their lifelong confinement compare with Rashi's statement that they must be free to roam and enjoy the beauties of nature on the Sabbath day?

 How is their starvation through weather extremes during transport to slaughter consistent with the mandate that we must not eat before making sure our animals are provided for, even if this interrupts a rabbinic commandment?

-How does the dairy industry's practice of removing the calf from its mother just after birth, compare to Maimonides' words that "there is no difference in this case between the pain of people and the pain of other living beings"?
+How does the dairy industry's practice of removing the calf from his mother just after birth compare to Maimonides' words that "there is no difference in this case between the pain of people and the pain of other living beings"?

 How can we as Jews, who are not permitted even a small notch in the knife used for killing an animal lest it cause momentary pain, who are not even allowed to associate with hunters, how can we inflict all this suffering on so many of G-d's creatures, about whom the Torah tells us "the L-rd is good to all, and His tender mercy is over all His works?"

-Where is the mercy here for these pitiful animals?
+Where is the mercy here for these suffering animals?

 It is clear that the Torah envisages a peaceful, happy life for animals.
 Today in America, however, we cannot eat animal products without directly participating in cruelty of unfathomable proportions.
 Each year, in the US alone, 10 billion warm-blooded animals are slaughtered for food.
 Compare that to the human population of the entire Earth of 7 billion, and there is no comprehending the amount of suffering involved.